Lombiq/GitHub-Actions/Docs/Actions.md

 - `install-sqlcmd`: Installs the [SQL Server command-line tools](https://learn.microsoft.com/en-us/sql/tools/sqlcmd/sqlcmd-utility) on Linux runners, which is necessary since the Ubuntu 24.04 runner image no longer includes it.
 - `enable-corepack`: Enables [Node corepack](https://nodejs.org/docs/latest-v16.x/api/corepack.html) so any package manager can be used seamlessly.
+- `setup-node`: Sets up Node.js with a specific version.
+Mostly wraps [`actions/setup-node](https://github.com/actions/setup-node) and exposes the `NODE_VERSION_TO_USE` environment variable with the specific Node.js version that was set up.
 - `setup-sql-server`: Sets up SQL Server with Lombiq-recommended defaults.

 ## Productivity